Aldredge House Comes To Life

 Living History Performances & Open House

 In full period costumes, our Living History actors guide you on this free tour and portrayal of the early days of Dallas.
-You'll learn the story of the successful West Texas rancher, Will Lewis, who commissioned the acclaimed architect, Hal Thompson, for this gorgeous French Renaissance mansion for his new debutante bride, Willie Newberry.
-Hear the back story of her reaction of living in one of Dallas' most beautiful and innovative homes of its time!
+You'll learn the story of the successful West Texas rancher, Will Lewis, who commissioned the acclaimed architect, Hal Thomson, for this gorgeous French Renaissance mansion for his new debutante bride, Willie Newbury.
+Hear the back story of her reaction to living in one of Dallas' most beautiful and innovative homes of its time!

-Second owner "Rena Munger Aldredge" begins the tour and welcomes you to the home her family will eventually enjoy.
-You'll enjoy "Flora" the mischievous maid, "Martha" the quirky cook, and "Jesse" the dapper chauffeur with the 1915 Packard he drives to squire the Lewis family around town.
+Longtime owner, and 3rd Lady of the House, "Rena Munger Aldredge", begins the tour and welcomes you to the home her family will eventually enjoy.
+You'll enjoy "Maudy" the maid and suffragist, "Martha" the cook, and "Jesse" the chauffeur of the 1915 Packard he drives to squire the Lewis family around town.

 You'll meet our newest characters, two dynamic suffragists visiting the house during their efforts in 1919 Dallas to fight for Women's Right to Vote.
 "Dr. Leake", Willie Lewis' family physician, and "Hal Thomson", the prolific architect, also make appearances.

-Join us for this unique, fun & free tour based on the words of Mrs. Lewis through her own reflections and writings published later in life.
+Join us for this unique, fun & free historic tour based on the words of Mrs. Lewis through her own reflections and writings published later in her life.

-You'll be Dazzled by the detail and preservation of this Texas Historic Landmark and Dallas' newest House Museums, also recognized on the National Historic Register of Historic Places
+You'll be Dazzled by the detail and preservation of this Texas Historic Landmark and Dallas' newest House Museum, also recognized on the National Historic Register of Historic Places

 Jan - June & Sept - Dec